Parable of the Good Samaritan

 The parable of the Good Samaritan is told by Jesus in the Gospel of Luke.
 It is about a traveler (implicitly understood to be Jewish) who is stripped of clothing, beaten, and left half dead alongside the road.
-First, a Jewish priest and then a Levite come by, but both avoid the man.
-Finally, a Samaritan happens upon the traveler.
-Although Samaritans and Jews despised each other, the Samaritan helps the injured man.
-Jesus is described as telling the parable in response to a provocative question from a lawyer, "And who is my neighbor?", in the context of the Great Commandment.
-The conclusion is that the neighbor figure in the parable is the one who shows mercy to their fellow man.
+A Jewish priest and then a Levite come by, both avoiding the man.
+A Samaritan happens upon him and—though Samaritans and Jews were generally antagonistic toward each other—helps him.
+Jesus tells the parable in response to a provocative question from a lawyer in the context of the Great Commandment: "And who is my neighbour?"
+The conclusion is that the neighbour figure in the parable is the one who shows mercy to their fellow man or woman.

 Some Christians, such as Augustine, have interpreted the parable allegorically, with the Samaritan representing Jesus Christ, who saves the sinful soul.
-Others, however, discount this allegory as unrelated to the parable's original meaning and see the parable as exemplifying the ethics of Jesus.
+Others discount this allegory as unrelated to the parable's original meaning and see the parable as exemplifying the ethics of Jesus.

-The parable has inspired painting, sculpture, satire, poetry, photography, and film.
+The parable has inspired painting, sculpture, satire, poetry, photography, film, and many others.
 The phrase "Good Samaritan", meaning someone who helps a stranger, derives from this parable, and many hospitals and charitable organizations are named after the Good Samaritan.

 Narrative

-In the Gospel of Luke chapter 10, the parable is introduced by a question, known as the Great Commandment:
+In Luke 10, the parable is introduced by a question, known as the Great Commandment: